 The Battle: Negative Thinking

-Some people prefer to focus on positive thoughts, even though they acknowledge their negative ones.
+Some people choose to actively focus on positive thoughts, even though they acknowledge they may have negative ones.
+They learn to notice their thoughts, and they find a way to eliminate negative thoughts.

 Are you a positive person?
-Read the following descriptions of negative thinking versus positive thinking and find out not only where you are, but also where it is possible for you to be.
+Read the following descriptions of negative thinking versus positive thinking and find out not only where you are, but also where you can be.

-For a pessimist, there is always something to worry about, nothing is ever quite right, bad events seem to last forever, and they surely outweigh the positive ones.
-Life means fear and sadness most of the time.
+For a pessimist, there is always something to worry about, nothing is ever quite right, bad events seem to last forever, and they outweigh the positive ones.
+Life means living in fear, sadness or anger most of the time.

 An optimist is someone who generally keeps a positive attitude, has a good mood, and tends to look for the silver lining of apparent difficulties or negative circumstances.